 But jurisdiction could not rely upon hermeneutical gymnastics alone, and the placement of the tree provided a real, physical demonstration of jurisdictional boundaries.
 It was designed to be visible, a signpost for the people who lived in the surrounding settlements.
 More than this, it was clearly intended, like other pre-modern boundary marks, to become embedded in local memory.
 The tree was to ‘bear record’, not unlike the old men brought forward to enunciate customs or boundaries in other such disputes.
 These pragmatic enunciations of jurisdiction, expressed in specific visual markers and condensed in local memory, were vital to its conception.

 Thus while jurisdiction was partly an ideological projection, a vision of how communities and territories were bound to legal authority, it was also about the communication of such projections to a wide audience.
 The day-to-day business of jurisdiction relied upon demonstrations of legal authority in diverse media, from tangible markers to performative processions to acts of corrective violence.
 The expanding political society of fifteenth-century England, moreover, gave such endeavours a new urgency.
 Jurisdictional conflicts arose when these projections proved phantasmagoric, or when the ability of institutions to communicate and demonstrate their authority was eroded.
-At Dunwich, unusually, the massive transformations to the landscape meant that both sides unravelled at once, leading to a detailed argument about how to define jurisdiction there, and how to make it legible to the local community.
+At Dunwich, unusually, the massive transformations to the landscape meant that both the projection and its communication unravelled at once, leading to a detailed argument about how to define jurisdiction there, and how to make it legible to the local community.

 Through a detailed exploration of the disputes at Dunwich, this article sets out to provide a more compelling explanation of late medieval jurisdiction.
 The next section traces the Dunwich disputes back to the late twelfth century, following their periodic development through to the end of the Middle Ages.
 Some of the settlements and grants of rights made during the earliest conflicts between the two parties, it transpired, were essential to later claims; the dense series of arguments and disputes prompted in the fifteenth century are examined here in detail.
 This pattern of generational jurisdictional conflict was common in England, and speaks to the nature of jurisdiction as a process, requiring regular reformulation.